akirarika/TSON/README.md

 TSON converts types that are not supported by JSON into string representations, such as `"Date:1970-01-01T00:00:00.000Z"`.

-This string consists of the name and value of the object.
-The value is serialized as a form that can be directly placed in an object constructor for recovery.
+This string consists of the name and value of the Object.
+The value is serialized as a form that can be directly placed in an Object constructor for recovery.

 ## Default Supported Types